influxdata/docs-v2/content/v2.0/reference/syntax/annotated-csv/extended.md

 ## Define custom column separator
-If columns are delimited using a character other than a comma, use the `sep` keyword to define a custom separator for your CSV file.
+If columns are delimited using a character other than a comma, use the `sep` keyword to define a custom separator **in the first line of your CSV file**.

 ```
 sep=;